rivernews/appl-tracky-spa/docs/dev/README.md

 - Since we now need two sagas - one for logout and another for login, we need to have a root saga, and then branch out.
 There are several ways to include multiple sagas in the root.
 Common options are `all()`, `fork()`, `spawn()`, and a combination of them.
 [See this RootSaga section](https://redux-saga.js.org/docs/advanced/RootSaga.html) of the redux-saga official for trade offs.
 We will use the simpliest case here, but as the app scale, we might want to switch to `spawn()`.

 - Login / logout using API w/ saga done!! 🎉 🎉 🎉 !!
+- Our previous try catch block in saga is not working.
+We don't handle `fetch`'s then catch in the rest api object; instead, we just return `fetch()`, then the try catch block in saga will work.
+[See this post.](https://stackoverflow.com/questions/40007935/how-to-handle-errors-in-fetch-responses-with-redux-saga)
+- Where to store api token?
+Because we want to handle try/catch in saga, we cannot `then()` in authentication object as well.
+The recommended way is to put that in global store, and access it only in saga.
+Of course, this means all API calls have to go through saga. --> Actually you can leave the `then()` in authentication, and just don't use `catch()` there.
+But yes, best practice still, access store in saga, and store is the only "single source of truth".
+[See this post](https://stackoverflow.com/questions/37772877/how-to-get-something-from-the-state-store-inside-a-redux-saga-function) to get store in saga.
+(You have to create a `selector` function)

 ## CRUD-functioning User Interface

-- 🔥 🔥 🔥 [ ] Extra points - route gaurd for authentication.
+- [x] Extra points - route gaurd for authentication.
+    - Turns out that by doing this, we actually don't need `push()` in saga anymore - because our redirection in public/private routes automatically does this.
-- [ ] Think about next steps - "CRUD" & forms to create com & app & status
+- [ ] Think about next steps - "CRUD" & forms to create com & app & status 🔥 🔥 🔥
 - [ ] Reflection on next steps and roadmaps.

 # Reference